bahrus/for-instance/README.md

 ></for-instance>
 ```

 If you view the links specified by the href attributes above, you will see the JSON contains test information.
-I then run those tests, which allows the user to a)  See the actual web component display some default, sample content (if applicable), and b)  Validate any tests (if available)
+I then run those tests, which allow the user to a)  See the actual web component display some default, sample content (if applicable), and b)  Validate any tests (if available)

 If the expected event is observed, I emit a child tag: